American Indians Book Review

 In colonial America, the British and French peoples vied for the cooperation of and manipulated Native Americans.
 Control of the Indians and their territory was a means to accumulate allies, in addition to those American colonists who already supported the British.
 In thus acting, they sought to solidify an already weak and fragile empire.
 Friends and allies of the regime were pivotal for the Monarchy’s continued sovereignty over North …show more content…

-A familiar practice among the Indian tribes was their common ownership of territory, as private property did not exist in those places.
 That they actually possessed land that made themselves almost a separate entity in the U.S. only exacerbated an already perilous situation.
-The white man perceived this as a threat that stymied their efforts at modernization, for in order for their travails to materialize, they would have to abdicate not only their style of life but their estates as well, thereby furthering American
+The white man perceived this as a threat that stymied their efforts at modernization, for in order for their travails to materialize, they would have to abdicate not only their style of life but their estates as well, thereby furthering American interests.